 The Porsche is an exciting addition to the list as none of their vehicles earned below a four when it comes to predicted reliability.
 Every single car and SUV from Porsche receives a four or 4.5 out of five.
 The average reliability is 4.2, and the most reliable cars on the list include the Macan, 911, and Panamera.

 Lexus is the most reliable car brand according to J.D.
 Power with three of their vehicles earning a perfect score.
 These include the LS, GS Hybrid, and Lexus GS.
-However, it’s worth knowing that the Japanese brand does have one three-star out of five vehicle, the Lexus IS, which is simply scored as average.
+However, it’s worth knowing that the Japanese brand does have one three-star out of five vehicles, the Lexus IS, which is simply scored as average.
 However, their average reliability overall still stands at 4.3 out of 5.

-These nine car brands offer some of the most reliable cars on the market today.
+These nine most reliable car brands offer some of the most reliable cars on the market today.
 Many also offer older versions with that same reliability factor.
 For those who want to ensure a car that will weather years on the road, this is a good list to start your research with.
-Don’t choose most unreliable car brands!
+Don’t choose the most unreliable car brands!